-Background and overview: The European Commission is increasingly including cybersecurity as a main priority in its security and digital policy documents "The EU Security Union Strategy for 2020 to 2025 succeeding the European Agenda on Security (2015-2020), focuses on priority areas where the EU can bring value to support Member States in fostering security for all those living in Europe, notably including cybersecurity" [5].
+Background and overview: The European Commission is increasingly including cybersecurity as a main priority in its security and digital policy documents "The EU Security Union Strategy for 2020 to 2025, focuses on priority areas where the EU can bring value to support Member States in fostering security for all those living in Europe, notably including cybersecurity" [5].
+The fourth progress report of the EU Security Union Strategy (presented on 25 May 2022) clearly indicates Cybersecurity and Critical Infrastructure as the highest priority.
+The progress report states that European leaders have stressed the need to prepare for fast-emerging challenges, including by "protecting ourselves against ever growing hybrid warfare, strengthening our cyber-resilience, protecting our infrastructure -particularly our critical infrastructure - and fighting disinformation" [29].